 In today’s fast-paced and competitive online world, it’s paramount for online businesses to come up with better and newer ways to attract more visitors to their websites, retain & convert those visitors and to improve their website’s page rankings.
 Content marketing is one tool which can help you achieve these objectives.
-It is not only cost-effective marketing strategy but also a very important arm of digital marketing.
+It is not only a cost-effective marketing strategy but also a very important arm of digital marketing.
 If you observe, you absorb it everywhere – social media, advertisements, announcements, emails, blogs, search engines and so on.
 It is an art of storytelling.

 Why it is Important?

 The points mentioned below are just the tip of the iceberg.
 Anyone can use content marketing to their advantage to:

 - Give relevant information that your customers are seeking

 - Increase brand visibility and popularity